Skip to main content

 To set up an existing user account in the Configurator:

-2. For Office Conversion, click the Configure button.
+2. Next to the Office Conversion, click Configure

-3. Select Local Office Installation with an Existing User Account and click Next.
+3. Select Local Office Installation with an Existing User Account, and then click Next.

-Convert using the Microsoft Office for the web service
+Convert using the Office for the web service

 The Office for the web service option converts the documents using a Microsoft Azure Cloud service.
 Technologies used with this option include the Microsoft Authentication Library (MSAL), the Microsoft Graph API, and the Microsoft Sharepoint API.

-1. A file is uploaded to the configured user's OneDrive.
+1. Upload the file to the user's OneDrive.

 caution